-As part of the Victorian Government’s response to the coronavirus pandemic, a significant proportion of Victorian public sector employees are required to work remotely.
-It’s anticipated that many will continue to work remotely in the future.
+As part of the Victorian Government’s response to the COVID-19 pandemic, a significant proportion of Victorian public sector employees are required to work remotely.
+It is anticipated that many will continue to work remotely in the future.

 Ensuring these obligations are met is essential to maintaining integrity in the public sector and public trust in government.